BernardoAguayoOrtega/BernardoAguayoOrtega/README.md

 𝗜'𝗺 [Bernardo](https://github.com/BernardoAguayoOrtega)！Senior Software Engineer | React, Next.js, JavaScript, TypeScript, Node.js Specialist

+Passionate Software Engineer

-Passionate software engineer with over 6 years of experience in SaaS development, delivering scalable and high-performance applications used by thousands worldwide.
-I specialize in modern web technologies like React, Next.js, JavaScript, TypeScript, and Node.js, consistently providing high-quality solutions that drive business growth.
+With over 6 years of experience in SaaS development, I specialize in delivering scalable and high-performance applications used by thousands worldwide.
+My expertise lies in modern web technologies like **React**, **Next.js**, **JavaScript**, **TypeScript**, and **Node.js**, where I consistently provide high-quality solutions that drive business growth.
+I'm currently expanding my skills into **artificial intelligence**, focusing on **LLM models** for high-quality code generation through prompt engineering and human-in-the-loop processes, developing **AI agents** for software developer tasks, and creating robust architectures for web and mobile applications with continuous flow development and integrated testing.
 <h2 align="center">About me</h2>

 - :octocat: Software Engineer Frontend Team at [Zero Copy Labs](https://www.zerocopylabs.com/)
-- 🔭 I’m currently studying at [Platzi Master](https://platzi.com/blog/que-es-platzi-master/).
+- 🔭 I’m currently studying specialization courses in machine learning and deep learning at [Colegio Bourbaki](http://colegio-bourbaki.com/).
-- 🌱 I’m currently learning react.js in a depth way.
 - 👯 I’m looking to collaborate on any fun app, if you have an idea contact me.
 - 🤔 I’m looking for help with understand more depthly next.js.
 - 💬 Ask me about how to train or something about react, it will a pleasure for me help you.